From $3350 pp

 - Local and Australian emergency contact numbers

-- Dedicated local support person in Portugal/ Spain for help and reassurance
+- Dedicated local support person in Spain for reassurance

 - International airfares

 - Travel insurance

 For an extra indulgence, upgrade your hotel in Santiago to a Parador from $150 per person/per night twin share and $220 per person/per night single occupancy, when booked 6 months in advance (subject to availability).

 Tailor the itinerary with the addition of extra rest days or additional overnight stays to shorten longer walking distances